MicrosoftDocs/azure-ai-docs/articles/search/search-region-support.md

 | UK South​ | ✅ | ✅ | ✅ |  |
 | UK West​ ​|  | ✅ | |  |

 <sup>1</sup> Capacity constraints apply to specific tiers.
-See tier availability by region for details (search-sku-tier.md#region-availability-by-tier).
+See [tier availability by region](search-sku-tier.md#region-availability-by-tier) for details.

 <sup>2</sup> This region runs on older infrastructure that has lower storage limits per partition at every tier.
 Choose a different region if you want [higher limits](search-limits-quotas-capacity.md#service-limits).